Join Us In Saying Thanks Culver’s Commitment to America’s Family Farms Runs Deep

 Franchisee Kevin Adams first became involved with Power From the Past when a few of his friends who belonged to the organization offered to put on a tractor show at his restaurant.
 “We thought it was a great idea,” said Kevin, “because we at Culver’s are very involved with our local FFA chapters and agricultural education.”

-Kevin enjoys providing an opportunity for Culver’s guests to learn more about ag.
+Kevin enjoys providing an opportunity for Culver’s guests to learn more about agriculture.
 “Agriculture plays a huge role in our economy and provides many employment opportunities,” said Kevin, “and most importantly, we need it to survive.
 It’s also important for our guests to understand where our food comes from.”

 “It’s important for our guests to understand where our food comes from.”